 If construction activities proceed through the winter season, access points will be enlarged and stabilized to provide for snow stockpiling.
 Drainage structures will be kept open and free of potential snow and ice dams.
 Inspection and maintenance are necessary to ensure the function of these practices during runoff events.
-For sites where construction activities temporarily cease, temporary and/or permanent soil stabilization measures will be installed within three (3) days from the date the soil disturbing activity ceased.
-If work is performed between November 1 and April 15, the project must comply with the Winter Stabilization Standard (Blue Book).
+For sites where construction activities temporarily cease, temporary and/or permanent soil stabilization measures will be installed within seven (7) days from the date the soil disturbing activity ceased.
 Disturbed areas will be stabilized with seed and mulch, or other approved methods, even if the ground is covered by significant amounts of snow.
 Winter rye should be used for stabilization (90-lbs per acre).